 Current Bearded Dragon Topics

-Yes, it's that time of year again!
-Thanks to all the members who submitted the beautiful pictures of their bearded dragons for the 2017 calendars.
-This year, we have ourselves two new calendars for 2017!!
-More than 65 bearded dragons from our community strutting their stuff to bring you 2017 with bearded dragon style!!
+Hello everyone!
+It's that time of year again!
+A big huge thank you to all the members who submitted the beautiful pictures of their bearded dragons for the 2018 calendars.
+This year, we have ourselves two new calendars for 2018!!
+More than 75 bearded dragons from our community strutting their stuff to bring you 2018 with bearded dragon style!!
 Choose from Calendar A and Calendar B!
 Order one!
 Order them both!!

 Profits from the calendars contribute towards the cost and management of BeardedDragon.org!
 All calendars are available at the Beardie Stuff Store.
 To comment or discuss, check out this announcement topic.